 For other national or international calls, public telephones are at your disposal in the main foyers of the Palais.
 These accept prepaid cards and credit cards.

 Where to find documents

-Documents are available in limited quantities from the Distribution Service, located in office C.337, located on the third floor of the Palais, above door 6.
+Documents of meetings can be found online (webpage page of the meeting).
+They are also available in limited quantities from the Distribution Service, located in office C.337, located on the third floor of the Palais, above door 6.

 Free travel from the airport